RyanScottLewis/gosu-keyboard/README.md

       @font.draw "Player State: #{@player.direction}", 0, 30, 0, 1, 1, Gosu::Color::BLUE
     end

-    # Always show the system mouse cursor, for aesthetic reasons..
+    # Always show the system mouse cursor, for aesthetic
+    # reasons.
+Has nothing to do with example.
     def needs_cursor?
       true
     end